laristra/documentation/documentation_ccmake-docker.md

             - doxygen-latex
             - doxygen-gui
             - graphviz

+      #refers to shell file that was just made
+      #only run the shell file if it is the first build, aka the first compiler
       after_success:
         - chmod +x generateDocumentationAndDeploy.sh
         - if [[ ${TRAVIS_JOB_NUMBER} = *.1 ]]; then ./generateDocumentationAndDeploy.sh; fi